docsforadobe/javascript-tools-guide/9 - Intergrating XML into JavaScript/xml-object-reference.rst

 expression

 A String containing an XPath expression.

-NOTE: In this context, include the actual top level element.
+.. note:: In this context, include the actual top level element.
 For example, an expression for the example XML must start with "/bookstore".
 This is unlike JavaScript property access, where the top level element is implied.

 variables